habeebsl/Balance-Scale-Activity/ProjectPlan.md

     - Set up a FastAPI project and specify the models, routes, and utility folder structures.
     - Link the backend to a mySQL database so that user information and activity settings can be stored there.
 2. **Implement API Routes**
-    - Connect Firebase for session management, user registration, and login.
+    - Connect Firebase for session management and user registration.
-    - Create endpoints for fetching, updating, and saving game progress.
+    - Create endpoints for fetching, updating, and deleting activities.
-    - Allow educators to define activity templates and publish custom activities.
+    - Allow educators to control the visiblity of their activities.

 ### **Step 3: Activity Builder**